jevakallio/prosemirror-suggest-changes/README.md

 ```

 And finally, use the commands to control the suggest changes state, apply
 suggestions, and revert suggestions.
-Here’s a sample view plugin that renders a
+Here's a sample view plugin that renders a
 simple menu with some suggestion-related commands:

 ```ts